|Barbara La Marr

 Montmartre, it was apparent the screen siren was very ill, her weight declined to one hundred pounds

 and she became so ill she was unable to finish the film.
-Actress Lolita Lee (a Barbara La Marr look-a-
+Actress Lolita Lee (a Barbara La Marr look-a-like)

-to die.
 And Barbara finally succumbed to her illness in January 1926.
-ZaSu Pitts and her husband
+ZaSu Pitts and her husband Tom Gallery

 By Kay Shackleton